-A team of research scientists at the Lawrence Berkeley National Laboratory (LBNL), headed by Dr. Sam Berman, Ph.D., has scientifically shown that light enhanced in the blue-green portion of visible light is superior to regular white light.
-Scotopic peak response is found at 507 nanometers (nm).
+Over a decade ago, a team of research scientists at the Lawrence Berkeley National Laboratory (LBNL), headed by Dr. Sam Berman, Ph.D., scientifically showed that light enhanced in the blue-green portion of visible light is superior to regular white light for perceived brightness.
+Today, the United States Dept. of Energy has embraced this technology as being a key factor in saving energy by increasing the color temperature to be more heavily weighted in the blue-green spectra of visible light.

-Enhancing the blue-green spectrum of light is referred to as scotopically enhanced light.
-This is most important to understand, because visual performance is generally improved with smaller pupil size.
+Enhancing the blue-green spectrum of light was originally referred to as scotopic enhancement, but today it is being called spectrally enhanced lighting (SEL).
+Visual performance is generally improved with a smaller pupil size.
 This is even true for light levels typical of building interiors.
-This led the LBNL team to propose that reducing pupil size via shifting lamp color of light toward higher scotopic (blue-green) content could compensate for any reduction in visual performance caused by reducing light levels.
+This understanding led the LBNL team to propose that reducing pupil size via shifting lamp color of light toward higher scotopic (blue-green) content could compensate for any reduction in visual performance caused by reducing light levels.
 Reduced light levels lead to substantial energy savings without compromising visual performance.

 Scotopic Response